 Fortification Walls and Fire

-The city is strategically located on “trade routes linking the Ottoman Empire and Western Europe”.
-Fortification walls were built and expanded to protect Brașov from attack.
-Parts of the original fortification have been restored using UNESCO funds.
+Brașov is strategically located on “trade routes linking the Ottoman Empire and Western Europe”.
+Fortification walls were built and expanded to protect the city from attack.
+Parts of the original fortification were restored using UNESCO funds.

 Another part of Brașov’s old defensive complex, Catherine’s Gate, was built in 1559 by local craftsmen of the Tailors’ Guild.
 Named after St. Catherine’s Monastery in Sinaia, it’s the “only original city gate to have survived the medieval period“.
 Its four small corner turrets “symbolize the town’s judicial autonomy and in particular, the right of the sword,” which is the right to execute.
-Above the gate is the city’s coat of arms, featuring a crown on an oak tree trunk and roots.
+Above the gate rests the city’s coat of arms, featuring a crown on an oak tree trunk and roots.
 The Latin inscription “deo vindici patriae” means “God the avenger of our country,”.

 In 1689, a great fire almost entirely destroyed the walled city and killed thousands of people.
 Rebuilding lasted several decades.
-Following the disaster, “local authorities forbid the construction of wooden buildings, and the city was rebuilt with today’s picturesque stone structures”.
+Following the disaster, “local authorities forbid the construction of wooden buildings, and Brașov was rebuilt with today’s picturesque stone structures”.

 Brașov’s original defensive fortress and best-known fortification, Brassovia Citadel, is situated on Tâmpa Mountain.
 Built in 1524, the Citadel was a key protection point.
 An interesting hiking trail leads from Brașov up the mountain to a nature reserve.
 If you don’t want to hike, a cable car runs to the top.

 The strong walls, massive towers, and imposing defense gates of Braşov’s fortifications were built for protection from invading Mongols and Turks.
 These imposing structures include Graft Bastion, White Tower, Black Tower, Blacksmiths’ Bastion, Catherine’s Gate, Weavers’ Bastion, Schei Gate, and Râşnov Fortress.